 Step #7: Coat the Surface With at Least Two Polyurethane Layers

-To seal your stain, we suggest you use three layers of polyurethane clear top coat.
+To seal your stain, use three layers of polyurethane clear top coat.
 Use a bristle paintbrush to apply the coat and begin brushing a thin layer on the surface.
 Let it dry for 24 hours before applying the next coat.